sassoftware/python-swat/doc/source/troubleshooting.rst

    clib.py in _import_pyswat()
         43         raise ValueError(('Could not import import %s.
-This is likely due to an ' 44                           'incorrect TK path or an error while loading the TK subsystem. '
+This is likely due to an ' 44                           'incorrect SAS TK path or an error while loading the SAS TK subsystem. '
-   ---> 45                           'Try using the HTTP port for the REST interface.') % libname)
+   ---> 45                           'You can try using the REST interface as an alternative.') % libname)
         46
         47

    ValueError: Could not import import _py34swat.
-This is likely due to an incorrect TK
+This is likely due to an incorrect SAS TK
-               path or an error while loading the TK subsystem.
-Try using the HTTP port for the REST interface.
+               path or an error while loading the SAS TK subsystem.
+You can try using the REST interface as an alternative.

 Refused Connection